saiccoumar/TicTacToe/README.md

 ![image](https://github.com/saiccoumar/TicTacToe/assets/55699636/913446e6-aede-4b68-ad81-504e06c58ff4)
 Every agent uses this setup with a different "black box".
 Let's go over how each of make their decisions inside their "black boxes"

+I recommend trying to make your own agent as well!
+If you check out SampleAgent.py, you can put your own logic in the function in make_decision and see how it stacks up!

 #### RNG Agent
 Starting with the simplest option, we have the most naive approach to tic tac toe: picking a random open square.
 ```